 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-The stage, or extent of disease, of medullary thyroid cancer depends on the size of the tumor and whether the cancer has spread to lymph nodes or other parts of the body.
+The stage of cancer depends on the tumor size and if the cancer has spread to lymph nodes or other parts of the body.

 |Stage||Extent of disease|

 |Stage 1||Tumor is 2 centimeters (cm) or less across.
 There is no spread of disease.|